euan-gwd/WriterApp/README.md

 4. Add Direct Messages Feature - still to do

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-View Deployed Project at https://react-chat-app-f64bb.firebaseapp.com/
+<br>View Deployed Project at https://react-chat-app-f64bb.firebaseapp.com/